Self-rated health: Single question

 Self-rated health measures the present general health and gives answer choices, typically structured like a Likert Scale.
 The self-rated health question may take different forms.
-It may be formulated as "in general, would you say that you health is excellent, very good, good, fair, or poor?" as the first question in the SF-36 questionnaire.
+It may be formulated as "in general, would you say that your health is excellent, very good, good, fair, or poor?" as the first question in the SF-36 questionnaire.
 It may also be formulated as "In general, how would you rate your health today," with the possible choices being "very good" (1), "good" (2), "moderate" (3), "bad" (4) or "very bad" (5), as used by the World Health Organization.
 All questions do not necessarily have five answer choices; there can be more or less.

 The self-rated health question is purposely vague so as to seize people's own assessment of health according to their own definition of health.
 Although the answer to the self-rated health question is based on what people think—and thus is subjective—it is a statistically powerful predictor of mortality in the general population and has also been shown to predict morbidity.

+However, it is also possible that there are systematic differences in how individuals with specific characteristics report their health.
+A study of data collected from England's annual health survey found that people who reported their health as 'poor', living in areas of high deprivation generally had worse health than those who reported their health as 'poor' living in the least deprived areas.
+This could mean that using self-reported health data may under-estimate health inequalities or health disparities.